Team Building and Conflict Resolution- Individual Session

 Whittlesey

-Series Dates and Topics:
+Series Topics and Dates:

-• Retention: Rewards and Accountability Wed June 25th 2025
+• Retention: Rewards and Accountability – Wednesday June 24th

 People don’t leave jobs; they leave bad supervisors.
 This session puts a focus on how a supervisor can strengthen and grow those who report to them, creating an environment where employees want to stay.
 Covering how to multiple the strengths of your team, how to discipline in a way that productive, and how to praise, we will learn how to create a work environment centered on retention.